 The design of miniaturized systems, which are invisibly integrated in their environment and are connected in a spontaneous and wireless way require special computer science methods.
-The specialization in Pervasive Computing therefore deals with a combination of technologies (e.g., sensors, actuators, wireless communication, miniaturized memories and processors), paradigms (e.g., context-aware and adaptive systems, autonomous and self-organizing systems, organic and bio-inspired systems) and methods (e.g., for interaction, coordination, computational perception, reasoning and learning, artificial intelligence, virtual reality, semantic interoperability, system reliability, security, and user friendliness).
-The educational goals are decision and evaluation skills as well as skills for designing and developing pervasive computing systems such as "information appliances", "wearable systems", or "ambient intelligence systems".
+The specialization in Pervasive Computing therefore educates students in a combination of technologies (e.g., sensors, actuators, wireless communication), paradigms (e.g., context-aware and adaptive systems, autonomous and self-organizing systems) and methods (e.g., for interaction, coordination, computational perception, reasoning and learning, virtual reality, reliability, security and user friendliness).
+It provides decision and evaluation skills as well as skills for designing and developing pervasive computing systems such as information appliances, wearable systems or ambient intelligence systems.